qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 Cell statistics |316|
 ---------------------

-The Cell statistics algorithm computes a value for each cell of the output raster.
+Computes per-cell statistics based on input raster layers and for each cell writes the resulting statistics to an output raster.
 At each cell location, the output value is defined as a function of all overlaid cell values of the input rasters.

 By default, a NoData cell in ANY of the input layers will result in a